rust-stuco/lectures/week13/ecosystem.md

 * Flamegraphs are generated by _sampling_ the call stack many times
 * Flamgegraphs display the call stack from bottom to top
-    * Width of block is the relative time spent in that function
+    * The width of a block is the relative time spent in that function

 ---